davefrancese/frontend-template/README.md

 $ npm install
 ```

-Open `package.json` to all the dependencies.
+Open `package.json` to see all the dependencies.